ryotabs/ryotabs.github.io/projects/project-2.md

 We also implemented some basic sorts (selection, insertion, and bubble sort) to get an introduction to sorting algorithms.
 We learned how the sorting algorithms work, and how they are implemented.

-Souce coude can be found [here](https://github.com/ryotabs/beersorter).
+Souce code can be found [here](https://github.com/ryotabs/beersorter).